Safety

 Gun Safety

-Throughout our country there continues to be news reports of children bringing guns to school, and many times the child has obtained the weapon from his/her home.
+When we learn of national news headlines of students bringing guns to school, many times the child has obtained the weapon from their home.
 These incidents can be prevented by storing firearms in a safe and secure manner including keeping them locked up when not in use and storing them separately from ammunition.
 In addition, California law makes a person criminally liable for improper storage of a firearm.
-Additional information can be found in English and Spanish in the letter from our Superintendent and by reviewing California Law AB 424 Thank you for helping to keep our children safe at home and school.

-RESOLUTION NO. 55-21 - Declaring the First Friday in June to be National Gun Violence Awareness Day
+RESOLUTION NO. 64-24 - Declaring the First Friday in June to be National Gun Violence Awareness Day

 Resources to Promote Gun Safety and Prevent Gun Violence